 Phenotypic Characteristics of Local Chicken

 The majority of indigenous chicken ecotypes were predominantly normal feathered (91.7% and 92.6 % for males and 94.2%, and, 95.7% for females in Bule Hora and Dugda Dawa, respectively.
 The traits found in indigenous chicken ecotypes are considered to have a desirable effect on heat tolerances.
-The present result was in agreement with the results of Getachew et al., (2015) reported that 95% of the feather distribution of local chicken was normally feathered while 5% of them had a naked neck in Bench Maji Zone of South Western Ethiopia.
+The present result is in agreement with the results of Getachew et al. (2015), who reported that 95% of the feather distribution of local chicken was normally feathered while 5% of them had a naked neck in Bench Maji Zone of South Western Ethiopia.
 The naked neck gene was described as one of the major genes in indigenous chickens of the tropics that possess desirable effects on heat tolerance and adult fitness (Aberra, 2000; Aberra and Tegene, 2011).

-The dominant plumage color identified in the study areas were brown (29.28%) followed by red (24.05%), multicolor (gambesma) (14.65%), gebsima/yellowish/ (6.47%), white (6.25%), black (6.23%), black with white strips/teterma/ (5.05%), liberal/wesare/ (4.25%) and wheaten (3.05%).
+The dominant plumage color identified in the study areas were brown (29.28%) followed by red (24.05%), multicolor (gambesma) (14.65%), gebsima/yellowish (6.47%), white (6.25%), black (6.23%), black with white strips/teterma (5.05%), liberal/wesare (4.25%) and wheaten (3.05%).
 The result showed a significant difference (p<0.05) between the study areas.
-The current result was not comparable with the study conducted by Getachew et al., (2015) reported that the majority of the chicken population in the shako district of Bench Maji Zone was characterized by red (68.33%), Gebsima (15.%) and White (8.33%) plumage and Mearg (2016) in central Tiragy reported, the dominant plumage color of hens were red (32%), grayish/sigem (17.5%), brownish/bunama (17%), wheaten (7.8%), multi-color (6.9%), black (6.5%), white (5.4%) and gold (5.2%).
+The current result is contradictory to the study conducted by Getachew et al. (2015) reported that the majority of the chicken population in the shako district of Bench Maji Zone was characterized by red (68.33%), Gebsima (15.%) and White (8.33%) plumage.
+Mearg (2016) in central Tiragy reported that the dominant plumage color of hens were red (32%), grayish/sigem (17.5%), brownish/bunama (17%), wheaten (7.8%), multi-color (6.9%), black (6.5%), white (5.4%) and gold (5.2%).
 Aberra and Tegene (2011) justified that, geographical isolation as well as periods of natural and to some extent artificial selections could be the reason for large variations in plumage color.

-Beak and Eye Color
+Beak and eye color

 Overall, about 36.2% of the observed chicken had red beak color followed by browns (32.95%), black (29.55%), and white (15.5%).
 The result showed a significant difference (p<0.05) as indicated in the study areas.
 The dominant beak color of male and female chickens was red in both districts of the study areas.
 The variation in beak color might be attributed to differences in breed type among the indigenous chickens in the study area.
 The eye colors were 31.5, 23.5, 21.03, 13.63, and 10.33% of the sampled chickens had red, orange, yellow, pear, and grey eye color, respectively.
 The result showed a significant difference (P<0.05) between the study districts.
 Eye colors to a large extent depend on the pigmentation (carotenoid pigments and blood supply) of many structures within the eye (Crawford, 1990).

-Comb Type, Head Shape, and Earlobe Color
+Comb type, head shape, and earlobe color

-The overall sampled chickens' double comb types were 50.15%, pea (17%), and single (32.88%) comb types.
+Majority of sampled chickens' had double comb types (50.15%) followed by single (32.88%) and pea (17%) comb types.
 The result showed a significant difference in the study districts (P<0.05).
 The dominant comb types identified for male chicken was double comb types whereas the female chickens had pea comb type in both districts (Table 6).
-A similar finding was reported by Bogale et al., (2019) reported that double comb type was predominant followed by single and pea comb in the west Hararghe zone.
+A similar finding was reported by Bogale et al. (2019), who reported that double comb type was predominant followed by single and pea comb in the west Hararghe zone.
 Combs are important structures for heat loss in birds (Kampen, 1974).